-The DA and five other OIPR staff were the only individuals authorized to process submissions.
-In addition, the DA and two OIPR staff were the only individuals with the ability to create enduser roles and grant access to those that will process their data.
-Users were also restricted to the submissions they have been authorized by the DA to act upon.
-Any user could also be designated as a Security Manager, which allowed the user to change passwords and add other users.
-As of September 2015, there were 50 people with role access, of which three were Security Managers.
+As of September 2016, there were 46 people with SUDS role access.
+The DA and four other OIPR staff were the only individuals authorized to process submissions.
+In addition, the DA and two OIPR staff were the only individuals with the Security Manager role that provided the ability to create end-user roles and grant access to those that will process their data.

-Procedures required formal written request for access signed by the supervisor of the requestor.
+Procedures required a formal written request for access signed by the supervisor of the requestor.
 The DA reviews the request and performs the approval in SUDS.
 Monitoring was performed monthly by comparing changes in university personnel records to the list of users.

-We observed a September 2015 monitoring report and correspondence between the OIPR staff over the approval and monitoring process.
-Based on our review we observed that the adequate controls were in place over authorization and monitoring of SUDS assess.
+We reviewed the August 2016 monitoring report and correspondence between the OIPR staff over the approval and monitoring process.
+Based on our review, we concluded that adequate controls were in place over authorization and monitoring of SUDS assess.